flexdash/flexdash/README.md

 The following screen shot shows: [TBD...]

+### Iframes

+In addition to the normal tabs, grids, and widgets it is possible to embed content from other sites into FlexDash using HTML IFrames.
+There are 3 different iframes to choose from: tab iframes, grid iframes and widget iframes.

+Widget iframes are the simplest: they have a URL input and create an iframe the size of the widget into which the content from the URL is loaded.

+Tab iframes are more complex in order to allow portions of sites with their own tabs to be embedded efficiently in FlexDash, this is particularly relevant to the std Node-RED dashboard.
+An iframe tab consists of
+a single iframe that takes up the entirety of the window below the top-nav bar.
+It is filled from a URL specified for the tab.

+A special feature is that FlexDash provides two "iframe slots", which are used to embed multiple tabs of a site.
+The purpose of the slots is to avoid double navigation bars, i.e., the FlexDash top-nav and the embedded site's top-nav.
+This works particularly well with the std Node-RED dashboard because its top-nac can be disabled and it can be navigated using "hash navigation".

+Without slots, if multiple tabs were created in FlexDash and each linked to a tab of the other site the web page would contain multiple copies of that other site, one for each such iframe tab.
+By using slots all the FlexDash tabs that embed the other site can use the same iframe slot, which means they actually display the same HTML iframe and cause the tab switch to happen by navigating the content of the iframe.
+The result is that there is only a single copy of the other site and switching from one of its tabs to another is efficient.

 ### User input and Output events

 User input such as toggling a switch widget also involves messages with topics, but